Fatal crash: 'Sabotage' questions after Chinese activists killed in fiery Tokoroa crash

 The three men were "very brave" in standing up and petitioning against the CCP and their part in the country's election, she said.

-A police statement said that inquiries were ongoing to establish the circumstances of the crash.
+A police statement said inquiries were ongoing to establish the circumstances of the crash.

+The Chinese Embassy in New Zealand said it had contacted government agencies to confirm whether Chinese citizens were involved in the crash and was awaiting a response.

 MPs ask about 'sabotage'

-Meanwhile Brady appeared before MPs at Parliament's justice select committee today and was asked about the crash.
+Brady appeared before MPs at Parliament's justice select committee today and was asked about the crash.

-Brady said she has expressed her fears to police and explained why there might be concerns.
+Brady said she had expressed her fears to police and explained why there might be concerns.

 "Whether there is [sabotage] or not, the fact that that was an instant response of the people in that community shows how vulnerable they feel, how unsafe they feel."

-Police were still investigating the crash and Brady said they should consider all possibilities: "If they didn't know to look for sabotage, perhaps they wouldn't look for this," she said.
+Police were still investigating the crash and Brady said they should consider all possibilities.

+"If they didn't know to look for sabotage, perhaps they wouldn't look for this," she said.